Sam-Max/rcmltb/README.md

 ### Database
 - SQL Database
 - Save rclone.conf and token.pickle files on db
-- Save user leech settings(thumbnails, sudo and allowed users, etc) on db
+- Save user leech settings(thumbnails, sudo and allowed users) on db

 ### RSS
 - Rss feed with filter support

 ### Others
-- Load/change token.pickle and rclone.conf from bot
+- Load and overwrite token.pickle, rclone.conf, config.env and accounts.zip from bot
-- Change most of the config variables from bot
+- Edit most of the config variables from bot

 ### From Other Repositories
 - Search on torrents with Torrent Search API or with variable plugins using qBittorrent search engine